 3 of my favorite non-touristy spots and why I love them

-A medieval town often missed by visitors who are on their way to either Paris or nearby Chantilly, Senlis is a relatively untouristy place well-deserving of a visit — even if just for a few hours.
+Senlis is a medieval town often missed by visitors who are on their way to either Paris or nearby Chantilly, Senlis is a relatively undiscovered place well-deserving of a visit — even if just for a few hours.

 Originally settled by the Romans (and for eight centuries, the French monarchy) parts of the old Roman city wall are still standing and the old Roman arena can be visited as part of a pre-booked tour.
 While the charm comes from simply walking the historical streets, you’ll also find three museums, an impressive cathedral, a historic abbey, and a twice-weekly local street market.

 Start with a visit to the local tourist office for information on the best walking routes and sights to visit.

 One of the most compelling sights in France, Oradour-Sur-Glane, also known as “Village des Martyrs”, was destroyed by Nazis on June 10th, 1944, along with its 642 inhabitants.
 All that remains is an empty shell – storefronts, homes, the town church – of what it once was.

 On the orders of French President Charles de Gaulle, the site was never rebuilt and was instead preserved to become a permanent memorial and a sobering reminder of the town’s tragic history.